MStarmans91/WORC/WORC/doc/static/user_manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When you use multiple image sequences, you can supply a ROI for each sequence by appending to to segmentations object as above.
-Alternatively, when you do not supply a segmentation for a specific sequence, ``WORC`` will use Elastix to align this sequence to another through image registration.
+Alternatively, when you do not supply a segmentation for a specific sequence, ``WORC`` will use elastix (https://github.com/SuperElastix/elastix) to align this sequence to another through image registration.
 It will then warp the segmentation from this sequence to the sequence for which you did not supply a segmentation. **WORC will always align these sequences with no segmentations to the first sequence, i.e. the first object in the images_train list.**
 Hence make sure you supply the sequence for which you have a ROI as the first object: